 How to Make Frozen Apple Dog Treats

-Pumpkin Apple Flavor
+Apple, Carrot, and Pumpkin Flavor

 - Place applesauce, yogurt, pumpkin puree, and shredded carrots in a bowl.
 Stir to combine.